DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

 \parait{Stylometry.} A malicious receiver can use stylometry, i.e., linguistic style, to guess the identity of the sender of a message.
 The effectiveness of this attack depends on the volume of conversation~\cite{lopez13,muthuselvi16}.
 This attack is inherent to all messaging systems, as revealing the content of the messages is required to provide utility.

-\parait{Partial knowledge of corpus.} Adversaries who have prior knowledge about a journalist's corpus can use this knowledge to identify this journalist in the system.
-However, due to \mspsi's privacy property (see Theorem~\ref{thm:mspsi-privacy}), learning \emph{more} about the documents in that journalist's corpus requires making search queries.
+\parait{Partial Knowledge of Corpus.} Adversaries who have prior knowledge about a journalist's corpus can use this knowledge to identify this journalist in the system.
+However, due to \mspsi's privacy property (see Theorem~\ref{thm:mspsi-privacy}), learning \emph{more} about the documents in this journalist's corpus requires making search queries.

-If an adversary convinces a journalist to add a document with a unique keyword pattern to his corpus, then the adversary can detect this journalist's corpus by searching for the pattern. \name cannot prevent such out of band watermarking.
-However, the adversary still needs to make further queries to learn anything about non-watermarked documents.
+In particular, if an adversary convinces a journalist to add a document with a unique keyword pattern to his corpus, then the adversary can detect this journalist's corpus by searching for the pattern. \name cannot prevent such out-of-band watermarking.
+However, the adversary still needs to make further queries to learn anything about non-watermarked documents in the collection.

 \para{Non-goals} Finally, we discuss security properties that are not required in \name.